franleplant/nosleepjavascript-blog/content/blog/openid-oauth-authentication-for-nodejs/index.md

 - [IEEE OAuth 2.0 RFC][12] (it is dense but has all the details)

-Here is a nice illustration of one of the most common ways of Authenticating with OAuth 2.0 and OpenId Connect
+Here is a nice illustration of one of the most common ways of Authenticating with OAuth 2.0 and OpenId Connect: the authorization code flow

 ![OAuth OpenId high level flow diagram](./flow1.svg)